paramaggarwal/teddy/README.md

 ## Teddy - the pet you didn't know you wanted

-A physical pet made possible using Estimate beacons, for Mobstac's Bangalore Hackday.
+A physical pet made possible using Estimote beacons, for Mobstac's Bangalore Hackday.

 ![What it might look like](https://raw.githubusercontent.com/paramaggarwal/teddy/master/teddy.jpg)